yrsegal/NBTtoJSON/README.md

 # NBTtoJSON
-A python library to convert NBT to JSON and vice versa.
+A python library to convert NBT to a dict and vice versa.
+Requires numpy.
 Based on [codewarrior0's PyMCLevel](https://github.com/codewarrior0/pymclevel).